 If you are a foreigner who wants to work in Japan for a long-time, this type of employment must be included in your visa.
 This way, the immigration bureau will let you in knowing you are someone stable and you can support your life inside the country.

-The common benefits of being a full-time employee in Japan are a bonus, raise, promotion, stable employment, essential benefits like insurance and leaves, commuting reimbursement, and optional and extra benefits.
+The common benefits of being a full-time employee in Japan are having essential benefits like insurance and leaves, bonuses, raises, promotions, a stable employment, and optional and extra benefits.
 The best thing about being a full-timer is that most of the benefits are given to you especially if you are very hardworking and loyal to the company.
 Seniority is a factor also.

 Common benefits of being a Contractual employee are almost the same as being full time.
-Although a contract employee’s benefits are limited than the full-time, he is more stable than part-time, he has a living wage, he has essential benefits, he can have a commuting reimbursement and most importantly, he has a decent work-life balance.
+Although a contract employee’s benefits are more limited than a full-time regular employed job, there is more stability and more extra benefits than a part-time job.

 You can look for a lot of part-time job postings anywhere in Japan.
-Some companies and firms hire people as a part-time employee first.
-If the employee is a good worker, they will promote them to regular employees.
+Some companies and firms hire people as part-time employees first.

 Tips!
 Night shifts from 10 pm have an above-average pay.